Aaditya-Dixit/Deadlock-Detection-and-Recovery-Toolkit/README.md

 # Deadlock-Detection-and-Recovery-Toolkit
-The project effectively detects deadlock and uses methods to receover it under different scenarios.
+The project effectively detects deadlock and uses methods to recover it under different scenarios.